• Skip to main content

 IEEE

-IEEE 2 months ago
+IEEE over 2 years ago

 I have a simple VIN voltage divider of two resistors, Rtop and Rbottom.